Quantifying the homology of periodic cell complexes: Periodic Cellular Complexes

 \section{Periodic Cellular Complexes}

 In this section, $K$ denotes a $d$-periodic cellular complex equipped with a group of translations $T\cong \Z^d$ acting on $K$, and $q:K\to q(K):=K/T$ denotes the canonical quotient map.
 We fix an orientation for each cell $q(K)$, which induces an orientation of all cells in $K$.
-Further, chain complexes and homology groups are now understood to have coefficients in some field $\F$.
+Further, chain complexes and homology groups are now understood to have coefficients in some field $\F$ so that homology groups are vector spaces.